scala/docs.scala-lang/_overviews/scala3-migration/incompat-type-checker.md

 {% endtab %}
 {% endtabs %}

-So if you compile in Scala 3, you should get this kind of error.
+So if you compile in Scala 3, you will get the following error.
 {% highlight text %}
 -- Error: src/main/scala/variance.scala:2:8
 2 |  def f[B](y: List[B] = x): Unit = y